April is the month for stress awareness and there’s no better time to reflect on how you’re feeling and how to restore your mental balance.

 Boxing legend and former heavy weight world champion, Anthony Joshua, and Love Hemp ambassador says:

 “The ability of CBD to improve people’s everyday lives is undeniable.”

 Eating a healthy diet can help you feel more energised and reduce the negative effects of stress on your body.
 Start the day with a balanced breakfast, avoid highly refined foods, and try not to skip meals.

 Exercise triggers the release of those ‘feel-good’ endorphins which can boost your mood and reduce some of the emotional intensity you’re feeling.
 However, if joining a gym sounds daunting, get out in nature (and bring the dog too).
 There are plenty of ways to release endorphins and super-boost your mood.

 Social time is highly valuable and talking with friends and family can tackle feelings of loneliness and ease any worries you may have.
 Remember, a problem shared is a problem halved!

 Make time for hobbies

 Each day, set aside some time for the things you enjoy – even for just 30 minutes.
 If you feel overwhelmed at work, you may benefit from a regular hobby that will allow you to unwind and give you something to look forward to after a hard day.

-A daily dose of CBD can support your mental well-being due to the way it interacts with our endocannabinoid system which regulates key bodily functions.
-We recommend our signature CBD Oil Drops in 3000mg.
+A daily dose of CBD can support your mental well-being due to the way it interacts with your endocannabinoid system, which plays a vital role in regulating stress and anxiety.
+We recommend our signature CBD Oil Drops in 1200mg-6000mg for best results.